simonefagini/Fluo-for-Rhino/commands/README.md

 - ### dwg.py
   Silently export the document to DWG format in the same location.<br>
    Tested on Rhino v7 on MacOS 14 and Rhino v8 on Windows 11.

+- ### parapet.py
+  Generates parametric parapet systems with mullions and handrails along guide curves.
+  Tested on Rhino v7 on MacOS 14.

   #### List of object types:
    ```